WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoMirror.md

 ```

 ### -SourceRepoName
-Project where the variable group has to be created
+Name of the repo that has to be copied.

 ```yaml
 Type: String